MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 The second step is to prepare the metadata transformation file, which is used by Xamarin.Android to generate respective C# classes.
 A Xamarin.Android Binding Project will discover all native classes and members from a given Android archive subsequently generating an XML file with the appropriate metadata.
 The manually created metadata transformation file is then applied to the previously generated baseline to create the final XML definition file used to generate the C# code.

 The metadata uses [XPath](https://www.w3.org/TR/xpath/) syntax and is used by the Bindings Generator to influence the creation of the binding assembly.
-The [Java Binding Metadata](https://docs.microsoft.com/xamarin/android/platform/binding-java-library/customizing-bindings/java-bindings-metadata) article provides more information on transformations, which could be applied.
+The [Java Binding Metadata](https://docs.microsoft.com/xamarin/android/platform/binding-java-library/customizing-bindings/java-bindings-metadata) article provides more information on transformations, which could be applied:

 1. Create an empty **Metadata.xml** file: